It is truly a bird’s view.

 About a thousand feet above Hope Valley, Sorensen’s Cliffs protrude gray and rocky from the forests around them.
 In fall, they peer out over a sloping, golden valley, its sweeping aspen groves touched with warm shades of red and yellow.

 The trail takes you through groves of quaking aspens.
 Light breezes make their teardrop leaves shimmer in the sunlight.
-Some trees near the bottom of the trail have started to turn already, splashing orange and yellow against a background of green conifers.
+By late September, some trees near the bottom of the trail will have started to turn, splashing orange and yellow against a background of green conifers.

-Aside from the grove in which Sorensen's lies, these are some of the best, most dense aspen groves in the valley.
-So you'll be surrounded by color as the sunlight catches it streaming through the leaves.
+Aside from the grove in which Sorensen’s lies, these are some of the best, most dense aspen groves in the valley.
+So during fall foliage you’ll be surrounded by color as the sunlight catches it streaming through the leaves.
 At times, the trees overhead are thick enough to hide the sky.

 Don’t lean out too far.